Accessing Testing Kits

-If you need help finding a testing site near you, check with your local health department or district (in English).
-You may also call 1-800-525-0127 then press # (press 7 for Spanish), language assistance available.
+If you need help finding a testing site near you, check with your local health department or district (webpage is in English only).
+You may also call the DOH information line at 1-800-525-0127.
+Language assistance is available.

 - Where can I go if I have more questions?

 For questions about the federal program, visit their Frequently Asked Questions page.